winwisely99/web/resources/website/content/en/post/autumn-for-nevada.markdown

   * ## Team up with people who share your interests

-## ...and if you can’t help directly, GetCourage will provide you with ways to support those who can.
+## ...and if you can’t help directly, GetCourageNow will provide you with ways to support those who can.

 “In the battle between the forces of good and evil, greed and compassion, only one thing has consistently made the difference—organizing”
 — KURT VONNEGUT